Painting contractors in

 Permit Requirements

-City of Las Cruces requires permits for exterior painting involving lead paint (pre-1978 homes).
-Interior work typically exempt unless structural changes.
-Commercial projects may require building permits depending on scope.
+City of Las Cruces requires permits for exterior painting of commercial buildings and any painting involving lead remediation.
+Residential interior/exterior painting typically does not require permits unless structural changes involved.
+Commercial projects may require building permits.

 Inspection Schedule